himichaelhe/michaelhe.github.io/index.md

 ## Hi, I'm Michael He

-Rewrite this paragraph - make it shorter and cover more important "interests"; mention small business and the "unglamorous" ones

 I live in Los Angeles.
 I am a student at Pomona College studying mathematics and statistics.
 My story of becoming a math major is quite representative of my life so far - learning whatever that interests me at the time without giving up curiosity for the others.

 I'm working on two important things: becoming a better listener and don't form opinions on most things just yet.